hashicorp/terraform-provider-tfe/website/docs/index.html.markdown

 documentation](/docs/cloud/users-teams-organizations/api-tokens.html#access-levels)
 for more details about access to specific resources.

-There are a several ways to provide the required token:
+There are several ways to provide the required token:

 - **Set the `token` argument in the provider configuration.** You can set the `token` argument in the provider configuration.
 Use an input variable for